shashikaruu/shashikaruu.github.io/_posts/2020-05-01-randomforest.md

 ## Land tenures in colonial India

-BUT what if, within the colonised region, a variety of programs was enacted - some which are potentially good and some potentially bad for long-run development?
+BUT what if, within the colonised region, a variety of programs were enacted - some which are potentially good and some potentially bad for long-run development?

 How do you evaluate these programs?
 And what are their respective counterfactuals?